coderhard/DigitalTwinPrototype/README.md

 ## Development Status

-* [Describe the current state of the project.
-For example:]
 * "Basic simulation loop and data visualization are implemented."
 * "LLM agent logic for Work Order Coordinator is partially implemented."
 * "Further development is ongoing."

 ## Contributing

-* [If you want others to contribute, add guidelines here.
-For example:]
-    * "Pull requests are welcome.
-Please follow the project's coding conventions."
+* Pull requests are welcome.
+Please follow the project's coding conventions.

 ## License

-* [Specify the license under which your project is released.
-For example:]
-    * "This project is licensed under the MIT License."
+* This project is licensed under the MIT License.